 A. We have Sunday School for children of all ages.
 Sunday School is built on a fun environment that helps kids grow in faith, knowledge and service.
 Kids gather for Sunday School at 10:00 (in the Lounge – just ask someone when you come into the building).
-We also Children’s Choir on Sunday (contact Stephen Edwards at email@example.com for more information), and other programs and activities for kids (contact Penny Johnson at firstname.lastname@example.org for more information).
+We also Children’s Chimes on Sunday (contact Stephen Edwards at email@example.com for more information), and other programs and activities for kids (contact Penny Johnson at firstname.lastname@example.org for more information).

 Q. Where is our church building?

 A. 137 S. Garfield, in Hinsdale.
-Depending on how you like your directions, that’s the corner of Third and Garfield, ½ block south of Dips and Dogs, 1 ½ blocks south of Corner Bakery, or right across the street to the east of Hinsdale Middle School.
+Depending on how you like your directions, that’s the corner of Third and Garfield, ½ block south of Dips and Dogs, 1 ½ blocks south of Corner Bakery, or right across the street to the east from Hinsdale Middle School.
 Here’s a link to a map: https://goo.gl/maps/FPrp7g8byC72

 Q. Where can you park?